opencast/roadmap/README.md

   - **September 11, 2025, 15:00 (UTC)** – Crowdfunding discussion
   - **November 28, 2025, 15:00 (UTC)** – Annual review
 - **Facilitation**
-  - **Role**: The facilitators role is to coordinate, moderate, and communicate the roadmap meetings and all resulting decisions and informations.
+  - The facilitators role is to coordinate, moderate, and communicate the roadmap meetings and all resulting decisions and informations.
 He/she can ask other stakeholders to support him/her in fullfilling those tasks.
   - **Current Facilitator**: Olaf Schulte, ETH Zürich (volunteer – thanks, Olaf!)

 ### Types of meetings
-- **Regular Meetings**
-  It takes place three times a year.
+- **Regular Meetings:** The reuglar meetings take place three times a year.
 The agenda will be:
-  1. **Status Report** on running projects (5 min presentation + 5 min discussion)
+  1. Status report on running projects (5 min presentation + 5 min discussion)
-  2. **New Ideas** (5 min presentation + 5 min discussion)
+  2. New ideas (5 min presentation + 5 min discussion)
-  3. **New Projects** (10 min presentation + 5 min discussion)
+  3. New projects (10 min presentation + 5 min discussion)

-- **Annual Review (in November)**
-  - **Purpose**: Reflect on the projects and ideas of past year and plan for the next.
-  - **Preparation**: The facilitators closes all issues before the meeting.
-If ideas or projects are stille relevant, the owner(s) should reopen their issues
+- **Annual Review (in November):** The goal of the annual review meeting is to reflect on the projects and ideas of the past year and plan the upcoming year.
+In preparation to the meeting, the facilitators will close all issues 3 weeks before the meeting.
+If ideas or projects are still relevant, the owner(s) can reopen the corresponding issues.

 ### Documentation & Project Management
-Of you want to present and/or discuss your idea or project on a roadmap meeting, you first need to open an issue in the Github repository "roadmap".
-Use one of the
+If you want to present and/or discuss your idea or project on a roadmap meeting, you first need to open an issue in the Github repository "roadmap".
+Use one of the corresponding issue templates (there is one for ideas and one for projects).
+Please give all informations that are indicated in the templates.

 ### Templates for Ideas & Projects
 - **Ideas**: